Projects

 Cyber Patriots

-After a twenty-five year career in public school education, Roxanne Ramirez knows how to encourage lifelong learners: spark their curiosity at a young age.
-In 2018, she began developing a new community project aimed at encouraging young cyber students.
-Because of her efforts, CNF is now an active community presence that regularly contributes to the cyber education and mentorship of local youth participating in the CyberPatriot program.
+CNF is an active community presence that regularly contributes to the cyber education and mentorship of local youth participating in the CyberPatriot program.
 This program arms students with the technical knowledge and skills to compete in the National Youth Cyber Defense Competition.

 Through CyberPatriot, CNF has advanced the cyber learning outcomes of numerous high school students.
 As a direct result, many of these students have been inspired to further their education in cybersecurity or science, technology, engineering and mathematics (STEM) fields.